The Directors have pleasure in presenting the 25th Annual Report

 prudent so as to give a true and fair view of the state of affairs of

-the Company at the end of the financial year 31st March, 2013 and of
+the company at the end of the financial year and of the profit and loss

-3. The Directors have taken proper and sufficient care for the
+c) The directors had taken proper and sufficient care for the

 maintenance of adequate accounting records in accordance with the

-provisions of the Act for safeguarding the assets of the Company and
+provisions of this Act for safeguarding the assets of the company and

 Your Directors take this opportunity to place on record their

 appreciation towards bankers, clients and all the business associates

 for their continuous support to the Company and to the shareholders for

 the confidence reposed in the Company management.
 The directors also